kubedb/docs/docs/guides/kafka/concepts/kafkaversion.md

 ### spec.connectCluster.image

-`spec.connectCluster.image` is a required field that specifies the docker image which will be used to create StatefulSet by KubeDB operator to create expected Kafka Connect Cluster.
+`spec.connectCluster.image` is a required field that specifies the docker image which will be used to create PetSet by KubeDB operator to create expected Kafka Connect Cluster.

 <!---
 ### spec.stash